Avoid waiting and get help today!

 There are several options if you are looking for couples counselling in Reading, but it can be long waiting times if you want to book an appointment with a couples therapist or counselor.

-One of the advantages of Remainly is that you avoid waiting time.
+One of the advantages of Remainly is that you do not have to wait.
 You can easily get started on your own.
-Our psychologist and couples therapist, Andreas Narum, guides you through videos, tasks and exercises.
+Our psychologist and couples therapist Andreas Narum will guide you through videos, tasks and exercises.

-Our relationship paths are built on Andreas' many years of experience and support couples to resolve common relationship problems, deal with a crisis or support with preventive couple counselling.
+Our relationship paths are based on Andreas' years of experience and help couples solve common relationship problems, manage a crisis or help with preventive couples counselling.

-At times of crises many couples use much of their energy to argue.
-They get caught in endless circles of accusations and defence mechanisms, arguments may become repetitive and rejections ice cold.
-These couples feel that they are being driven further and further apart.
-If there has been an affair, it magnifies all problems and one or both of you may even feel that the easiest solution would be to go your separate ways.
+In times of crisis, many couples spend much of their energy arguing.
+They get caught up in endless circles of accusations and defence mechanisms, arguments can become repetitive and rejections icy cold.
+These couples feel like they are being driven further and further apart.
+If there has been an affair, this magnifies all problems and one or both of you may even feel that going your separate ways would be the easiest solution.

-If you want to save your relationship in a crisis, it is necessary to find help trough couples counselling.
-There have been many other couples before you who have been helped to resolve the same problems you are facing.
+If you want to save your relationship in a crisis, you should seek help in the form of couples counselling.
+There have been many other couples before you who have been helped to resolve the same issues you are facing.

-If both of you want to find your way back to a normality and discover a better connection in your relationship, it's possible if you are willing to invest the time and effort.
+If you both want to find your way back to a normality and discover a better connection in your relationship, it is possible if you are willing to invest time and effort.

-It's time to get help if poor communication is causing problems in your relationship.
-Many people struggle to open up and express their emotions, it is uncommon to find two people who have been raised to communicate effectively.
-Therefore, it is a good idea to seek some external advice on how to establish ways to avoid arguments and find good habits.
+If poor communication is causing problems in your relationship, it's time to get help and talk.
+Many people find it difficult to open up and express their emotions.
+It is rare that two people who have been raised to communicate effectively get together.
+Therefore, it is a good idea to seek external advice on how to avoid arguments and find good habits.

-To avoid this, it is vital to learn the necessary vocabulary alongside ideas for organizing and regulating thoughts, emotions and actions and to practice using this vocabulary with your partner regularly so that it becomes a part of normal life to talk about such issues.
+To avoid this, in addition to learning ideas for organizing and regulating thoughts, emotions, and actions, it is important to learn the necessary vocabulary and practice using it regularly with your partner so that talking about such topics becomes a part of normal life.

-We know from years of experience that it's a good idea to see a therapist every once in a while, even when everything is going fine.
-This is because at this time it's still relatively easy to change behaviours that may have a greater influence in the long run.
+We know from years of experience that it's a good idea to see a therapist every now and then, even if everything is going well.
+Because at that point, it's still relatively easy to change small behaviours that can have a bigger impact in the long run.

-When both partners are calm and relaxed, it's much easier to talk about the little irritations in everyday life that may eventually turn into friction.
-When you are doing ok, you can learn how to avoid bad habits before they appear, and you can start establishing good habits.
-This is also a great time to explore your individual differences.
+When both partners are calm and relaxed, it's much easier to talk about the little irritations in everyday life that can eventually turn into friction.
+If you are doing well, you can learn how to avoid bad habits before they form, and you can start establishing good habits.
+This is also a good time to explore your individual differences.

-Many of the troubles that appear between partners are related to individual differences that turn into frustrating behaviour for both parties.
-For instance, if one of you is tidier than the other, this may become a never-ending source of frustration for both of you.
+Many of the problems that arise between partners are related to individual differences that turn into frustrating behaviour for both parties.
+For example, if one of you is tidier than the other, it can become a never-ending source of frustration for both of you.

-However, if you establish ways to discuss this and learn that it's a part of your personality, you may find that the differences are possible to talk about without nagging, with respect and tolerance.
-It's much easier to tweak your habits in the right direction before time has cemented your patterns of behaviour in a negative way.
+However, if you establish ways to discuss this and learn that it is part of your personality, you may find that differences can be talked about without nagging, with respect and tolerance.
+It is much easier to tweak your habits in the right direction before time has cemented your patterns of behaviour in a negative way.

-Many people think you need to be in a crisis in order to seek relationship advice, but that is not necessarily the case.
+Many people think you have to be in crisis to seek relationship counselling, but that's not necessarily the case.

-In couples counselling, you gain new perspectives about each other and the way you relate, and you also learn new ways of being together.
-Couples counselling includes skills work to help you actually do something different, as well as helping you explore your feelings and thoughts with your partner.
+In couples counselling, you gain new perspectives about each other and the way you relate to each other, and you also learn new ways of being together.
+Couples counselling involves teaching you skills that will help you make a difference and help you explore your feelings and thoughts with your partner.

 All relationships need a regular service.
-Small tweaks in your everyday, practical habits may work far better than expensive spa breaks or holidays.
+Small changes in your everyday, practical habits can work much better than expensive spa breaks or vacations.

-One big problem for many couples, is that they develop automatic patterns of behaviour that are harmful to the relationship.
-Such patterns are nearly impossible to change without external help.
-Allowing these bad habits to grow can greatly increase the risk of a breakup, therefore it is sound advice to seek counsel while you still have the drive needed to make the changes.
-Very often these changes consist of adapting a few good, daily habits, and identifying bad habits.
-This is a lot easier to do when you don't have a crisis to deal with.
+A major problem for many couples is that they develop automatic patterns of behaviour that are harmful to the relationship.
+Such patterns are almost impossible to change without outside help.
+Allowing these bad habits to grow greatly increases the risk of a breakup.
+Therefore, it is good advice to seek counselling while you still have the drive to make the changes.
+Very often, these changes consist of adopting some good daily habits and identifying bad habits.
+This is much easier to do when you are not facing a crisis.

-It may be that one of the partners is keener to seek for couples counselling than the other.
-This is quite common, but if you are the reluctant part, don't hesitate.
-Just showing your partner that you are willing to make improvements will increase your bond and gain trust.
-Partners who refuse to join their partner in seeking help, may often wait until an ultimatum is given.
-By acting sooner, you can prevent much stress, heartache and a possible break-up.
-See some tips on how to get your partner to join therapy in this video here.
+It may be that one of the partners would rather have couples counselling than the other.
+This is quite common, but if you are the reluctant part, do not hesitate.
+Showing your partner that you are willing to make improvements will strengthen your bond and gain trust.
+Partners who refuse to seek help together with their partner often wait until an ultimatum is given.
+If you act sooner, you can prevent a lot of stress, heartache, and a possible breakup.
+In this video you will see some tips on how to get your partner to go to therapy.

-While couples counselling is very effective at repairing most broken relationships, there are some fundamental problems that might make it impossible to repair the relationship.
-If one of the partners may have decided that, no matter what, they don't want to repair the relationship and that couples counselling is unlikely to help.
+While most broken relationships can be repaired through couples counselling, there are some underlying problems that can make repairing the relationship impossible.
+If one of the partners has decided that they definitely do not want to repair the relationship and that couples counselling is unlikely to help.

 If you have any questions, see our FAQ.